I traveled to Moldova in a bit of a funk.

 But let me backtrack a little.

-I had arrived in Chisinau on the overnight Soviet train from Bucharest, Romania's capital (I first heard about this train from Jenny over at The Blondera).
+I had arrived in Chisinau on the overnight Soviet train from Bucharest, Romania's capital.
 From cloth curtains to plastic flowers on tables, this was a page straight out of Soviet history books.

 It was also possibly the worst bed I'd ever slept in, sloping as it did both downwards and sideways.